 Since it is a natural material, hardwood responds to the humidity that it is exposed to.
 When humidity levels are high, the wood expands, and when humidity levels are low, the wood contracts.
 The constant cycle of expanding and contracting can result in cupping, which causes the wood slats to bow up.
 This cupping is usually slight, but it is noticeable and can be unsightly and in extreme cases, could become a hazard.

 Fortunately, there are ways that you can protect your wood floors from the damage that changes in humidity can cause.
 Here’s a look at some measures that you can take.
+One thing you could potentially do is check to see if you require a tree service long island.

 Install a Humidity Control